Last Updated October, 2021

 Around Larnaca are a few very pleasing to the eye small but cute Cypriot villages.
 One of them is Lefkara, constantly among the top most beautiful villages in Europe.
 And for many reasons.

-First of all, it is very beautiful!
+First of all, it is very cozy and cute.
 The village and its surroundings lie at the foot of the mountain system, full of hills with panoramic views.